trapgar/unreal-thirdpersonshooter/README.md

     - `UInventoryItemDefinition`
     - `UEquipmentItemDefinition`

-## Open Questions
+## Question and Answer
 - What is the difference between a `GameplayCue`, and a `GameplayEvent` in terms of GameplayTags?
-    - assume `GameplayCue` 'Hey, you're supposed to do X now', and `GameplayEvent` is 'Y just happened'
+    - assume `GameplayCue` is 'Hey, you're supposed to do X now', and `GameplayEvent` is 'Y just happened'
+    > `GameplayEvents` are used by the AbilitySystemComponent to track when an ability should be triggered by a certain 'event' - see `GA_WeaponFire` listening for the `InputTag.x`
+    > `GameplayCues` are typically for the server telling the client to do some VFX/SFX thing - see the `GameplayCue` for grenades

 ---